rustfoundation/foundation.rust-lang.org/news/member-spotlight-red-badger.md

 ## **Stu, what is your personal favorite thing about Rust?**

-As an engineer, my favorite thing about Rust is best summed up as “it stops me from shooting myself in the foot.”Before any of the Rust code I write runs, I have high confidence that it is correct.
+As an engineer, my favorite thing about Rust is best summed up as “it stops me from shooting myself in the foot.”
+Before any of the Rust code I write runs, I have high confidence that it is correct.
 It is hard to make mistakes in the code that a user will find in 6 months’ time, on a Saturday night.
 This leads to high-quality software as it pushes problems left, where they get highlighted and resolved immediately.
 This provides an incredible feeling of safety to a developer, especially during refactoring, which we can now do with impunity — helping to keep our software soft, whilst massively reducing the stress involved.
 The Rust compiler has my back.&nbsp;

 ## **What are Red Badger’s hopes for the future of Rust?**

 We believe that Rust is a better alternative to many traditional languages out there.
-We hope and look forward to the ecosystem continuing to mature for adoption across web apps and UX/UI domains.In regard to the language itself, it is already huge.
+We hope and look forward to the ecosystem continuing to mature for adoption across web apps and UX/UI domains.
+In regard to the language itself, it is already huge.
 As it continues to evolve, we hope it maintains the principle of greater simplicity and ease of use.
 Examples of this are already clear in the evolution of Rust (e.g. non-lexical lifetimes) and long may it continue.

 At Red Badger, we are very familiar with pioneering new technologies and new approaches in the enterprise – we can see that Rust is already gathering bottom-up momentum.
 For anyone in business or technical leadership roles, harnessing this momentum with top-down considerations in place will be game-changing.
 Rust is at an inflection point now and there are no longer advantages in waiting.
 Those that move quickly now will also accrue the competitive advantage of early knowledge and experience, and attract the best engineering talent.